velvetkevorkian/website-2021/posts/projects/motion-tracking.md

 who was interested in using the effect in a music video.
 I completely rewrote the code for Processing 2.0, refactored the triangle effects using ToxicLibs and added an interface.
-You can see the effect around the 2:35 mark in the video for Royal Wood\'s *The Glory*.
+You can see the effect around the 2:35 mark in the video for Royal Wood's *The Glory*.

 <iframe class="ql-video" allowfullscreen="true" src="//player.vimeo.com/video/60338437" frameborder="0"></iframe>

-![Screenshot from Royal Wood\'s The Glory](https://farm9.staticflickr.com/8091/8594413943_1edcb4824e_b.jpg)
+![Screenshot from Royal Wood's The Glory](https://farm9.staticflickr.com/8091/8594413943_1edcb4824e_b.jpg)
-![Screenshot from Royal Wood\'s The Glory](https://farm9.staticflickr.com/8237/8594413911_c5f3404782_b.jpg)
+![Screenshot from Royal Wood's The Glory](https://farm9.staticflickr.com/8237/8594413911_c5f3404782_b.jpg)
 ![Process shots including the original footage](https://farm6.staticflickr.com/5026/5822427614_02bca9e75e_b.jpg)